Jerome Brings Championship Pedigree to Pacers Workout | Indiana Pacers

 Windler's offensive prowess makes an intriguing prospect for NBA teams.
 While there are questions about his athleticism, Windler said on Tuesday that he believes he is "a little more athletic than I get credit for" and that showed at the Combine, where he had the fifth-fastest time of players who tested in the shuttle run (2.94 seconds) and showed off a 37.5-inch vertical jump.

-Workouts will offer scouts a chance to see how Windler stacks up against a higher level competition than he saw in the OVC, though he performed well in against high-major competition in college, particularly in the NCAA Tournament against Maryland, when he tallied 35 points and 11 rebounds while going 7-for-14 from beyond the 3-point arc.
+Workouts will offer scouts a chance to see how Windler stacks up against a higher level of competition than he saw in the OVC, though he performed well against high-major competition in college, particularly in the NCAA Tournament against Maryland, when he tallied 35 points and 11 rebounds while going 7-for-14 from beyond the 3-point arc.

 Windler's focus during the pre-draft process is primarily on the defensive end, where he pledged to "work my butt off" to show teams that he can provide versatility on more than one end of the floor.